Skip to main content

 When market uncertainty occurs, it’s time to get back to the basics.
 In other words, trust in portfolio diversification and rely on traditional risk mitigation tools (e.g., Treasurys, gold, liquid alternatives) to play the role they were designed to play in your portfolio.

-History has shown that time in the market—not timing the market—tends to lead to more successful outcomes over the long term.
+History has shown that time in the market — not timing the market — tends to lead to more successful outcomes over the long term.
 This is especially true during volatile periods that see large, outsized movements in either direction.
-Time is a great leveler, and swift and sizeable recoveries have historically followed steep declines.1

 3. Ensure adequate liquidity.